Kanayannur Kerala, India Travel Guide

 Kochi's cuisine mirrors centuries of trade and the colonial past, having a staple use of coconut, rice, tapioca, and an array of spices like black pepper, cardamom, and cinnamon.
 Seafood is a significant element.

-Flavors are spicy, tangy, and often subtly sweet from coconut milk, intensely aromatic from fresh spices.
+Flavor profiles are spicy, tangy, and often subtly sweet from coconut milk, intensely aromatic from new spices.

 Known for rich stews (Ishtu), appam, fish moilee, and beef fry.